DisCoTec/discotec.github.io/2022/forte.md

 See the [DisCoTec submission dates](https://www.discotec.org/2022/#important-dates).

 ### Submission Guidelines
 Contributions must be written in English according to one of the three categories described below.
-Excluded journal-first papers, they should report on original, unpublished work, not submitted for publication elsewhere (cf. [IFIP codes of conduct](http://www.ifip.org/index.php?option=com_content&task=view&id=219&Itemid=564), under Links).
+Apart from journal-first papers, all papers should report on original, unpublished work, not submitted for publication elsewhere (cf. [IFIP codes of conduct](http://www.ifip.org/index.php?option=com_content&task=view&id=219&Itemid=564), under Links).

 Submissions must be prepared as a PDF using Springer’s LNCS style.
 Submissions not adhering to the specified constraints of their respective category may be rejected without review.